stbnrivas/dataModels/specs/Energy/README.md

 -   `Battery`: represent a battery which belongs to an entity.
 It contains identification specifications of battery and use time.

--   `BatteryStatus`: represent a instantaneous of status asociated to a single entity of `EnergyBattery` entity for historical purposes.
+-   `BatteryStatus`: represent a instantaneous of status associated to a single entity of `EnergyBattery` entity for historical purposes.

--   `ConsumptionMeasurement`: represent a instantaneous measurement asociated to an entity, can be iot device, circuit AC, circuit DC with electric energy consumption.
+-   `ConsumptionMeasurement`: represent a instantaneous measurement associated to an entity, can be IoT device, circuit AC, circuit DC with electric energy consumption.

 -   `ThreePhaseMultiCircuitAcMeasurement`: represents a measurement from an electrical sub-metering system that monitors three-phase alternating current across multiple